CLI Reference

 vad-stream

 Streaming voice activity detection using Silero VAD v5.
-Processes audio in 32ms chunks.
+Processes speech in 32ms chunks.

 OptionDescription